DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 Honeypots are fake services designed to be decoys to attract, surveil and identify potential threat actors.
 These decoys are deliberately vulnerable and exposed by design.
 (Crowdstrike)

 ##  2.4 Reconnaissance
-Reconaissance is the first step of cyberattack where threat actors collect information about target without direct interaction.
-In term of defensive side, security team will try to reduce the available data of system can be exposed to public by deploying early detection mechanisms such as honeypot sand monitoring via Wazuh.
+Reconnaissance is the first step of cyberattack where threat actors try to gather information of target's system without direct interaction.
+In defensive site, blue team will try to reduce exposure of sensitive data in documents or code by minimizing publicly available data and deploying early detection mechanisms such as Honeypots, Wazuh.

+Honeypot function as a decoy in network to distract potential attacker from essential data and machine in Directory domain.
+Combining Wazuh with Honeypot to analyze, correlate, and respond to these early signals.
+When Honeypot is being triggered, Wazuh will automate IP blocking and send real-time alerts to defenders of unauthorized access attempts

+This combination of deception and correlation allows defenders to detect reconnaissance activities early, manage external exposure, and engage proactively before attackers escalate their operations.

 ##  2.5 Scanning and Enumeration
+Scanning is the next step of cyberattack.
+In this phase, attackers try to identify open ports, live hosts, and services of target's system by probing the network environment.

 ##  2.6 Gaining access
 ##  2.7 Maintaining access
 ##  2.8 Cover Track